Chrisput/UoEO.github.io/README.md

 # UoEO.github.io
-This is another try to create an e-Repository
+This is the e-Repository for my Computer Science postgraduate